Copyright (c) Microsoft Corporation.

 prompt (str): The prompt to be embedded in the PDF.

-input_type (PromptDataType): The type of the input data (default: "text").
+input_type (PromptDataType): The type of input data.

 Returns: